Chicago is one of the best sports towns in the world and has seen some great teams. Fun teams. Tough teams. Colorful teams.

 The Bulls' started the 1995-1996 season with a record of 37–0 at home and finished the season with an overall 39-2 record at the United Center.
 Their 33 road wins was also the NBA record until being broken by the 2016 Golden State Warriors (34) who, again, as a reminder, lost in the 2016 NBA Finals.
 The Bulls swept the Miami Heat 3–0 in the first round of the playoffs, defeated the New York Knicks 4–1 in five games of the semifinals, then swept the Orlando Magic 4–0 in the Conference Finals.
 They then defeated the Seattle SuperSonics 4–2 in the 1996 NBA Finals, winning their fourth NBA title in six seasons.

-The '96 Bulls have the best combined regular and postseason record in NBA history at 87–13 (.870) in which they won the championship.
+The '96 Bulls still have the best combined regular and postseason record in NBA history at 87–13 (.870) in which the team won the championship.